05 Oct How to tackle dandruff with your diet6 minute read

 Although dandruff can be associated with oily areas, 59% of those who suffer from the condition experience the feeling of a dry or tight scalp .

-Essential fats not only enhance the integrity of the skin, but they also act to moisturise it from within.
+Essential fats not only enhance the integrity of the skin, but they also moisturise it from within.
 Sources of good fats include oily fish, chia seeds and flaxseeds.
-In fact, some people find that just 1–2 tablespoons of flaxseed oil daily effectively combats their dandruff.
+Some people find that just 1–2 tablespoons of flaxseed oil daily effectively combats their dandruff.
 These can easily be incorporated into smoothies, or drizzled over salads.

 4) Boost your B vitamins